pyrossh/OnlyBible/README.md

 # Only Bible App

 The only bible app you will ever need.
-No ads, No in-app purchases, No unwanted menus, No images, No Additional downloads, Optimized for reading and highlighting.
+No ads, No in-app purchases, No distractions.
+Optimized for reading and highlighting.
 Just the bibles which are freely available in the public domain.
 Verse by verse audio is also supported for some of the languages generated using Azure TTS.